Jodi Lefkowitz L.Ac

 What is acupuncture?

 Acupuncture is a traditional Chinese medicine practice that involves inserting thin needles into specific points on the body to promote natural healing, balance energy, and relieve pain.
-To learn more, check out our offerings page for a more in depth description.
+Click here for a more in depth description.

 What is five element acupuncture?

 Five Element Acupuncture is a holistic approach that uses five distinct elements—Wood, Fire, Earth, Metal, and Water—to diagnose and treat imbalances in the body and mind, aiming to restore overall harmony and well-being.
-To learn more, check out our offerings page for a more in depth description.
+Click here for a more in depth description.

 How do I book an appointment?